-Have you ever been scammed?
 Have you ever seen a strange email from a friend—or worse, from people within your own company?
 Have you ever been unsure if an attachment is really what it says it is?
 If so, continue reading below to find out what this actually is and how to protect yourself from it.

 If you've seen an email that looks like it's from a friend, it doesn't necessarily mean that they have been hacked.
 Here is a spoofed email is when the sender purposely alters parts of the email to deception as though it was authored by someone else.
 Commonly, the sender’s name/address and the body of the message are formatted to appear from a legitimate source, as though the email came from a bank or a newspaper or legitimate company on the Web.
 Sometimes, the “spoofer” will make the email appear to come from a private citizen somewhere.

 The tools necessary to spoof email addresses are surprisingly easy to get.
 All you need is a working SMTP server (aka, a server that can send email), and the right mailing software.

 So, if you're looking to protect your inboxes from messages like this, there are a couple of things you can do: